 More than two million pieces of litter are dropped in the UK every day – how gross!
 Litter does not clean itself away.
 It can take years to degrade, causing harm to wildlife and natural habitats, and depending on the kind of litter discarded, could simply break down into microplastics.

 Wherever we live, it’s all of our responsibilities to make sure our beaches, canals, rivers, fields and parks all stay beautiful for generations to come.
-Why not grab a bunch of friends and family and head out for a couple of hours to pick up the litter.
 Remember, stay safe.
 Pick up some litter picking clippers and sturdy gloves (gardening or rubber work great!) before you head out.

 If you do see accumulations of litter in a public place you can also report it to your local authority.
 It’s helpful if you can always be specific about the location, type and amount of litter too.

 Let’s leave our homes more beautiful than it was before we got there.

 EcoVibe's Stacey litter picking on Leeds Liverpool canal.

 2. Shop locally

 Dodge the big supermarkets and high street chains and instead, head to your local grocery shops.
 Shopping locally helps keep money in your community and support the local economy, where it can then be reinvested into other shops and services near you.